Last date modified: 2026-May-18

 - Click Create New Section.

-- This will bring up a modal with the text of your section on the right and section information to fill out on the left.
+- A modal with the text of your section will appear on the right.
+A section information form will appear on the left.

 -

-Note: If the text you select to create new section is part of an existing section, Contracts will auto-adjust the offsets and highlights associated with that existing section so that it will be smaller.
-If the text you select to create a new section covers an entire existing section, that section will be deleted and replaced with your new section.
+If the text you select to create a new section is part of an existing section, Contracts will auto-adjust the offsets and highlights associated with that existing section so that it will be smaller.
+If the text you select to create a new section covers an entire existing section, Contracts will delete that section and replace it with your new section.

 Remove text from sections